HUL Q1 net up 10.7 pc at Rs 2,100 cr; net sales rises 13 pc to Rs 11,966 cr | Business

 - India

-FMCG major Hindustan Unilever Ltd on Thursday reported an increase of 10.7 per cent in its consolidated net profit at Rs 2,100 crore for the first quarter ended June 2021.
+FMCG major Hindustan Unilever Ltd on Thursday reported a 10.7 percent increase in its consolidated net profit at Rs 2,100 crore for the first quarter ended June 2021 led by a volume-based growth despite challenging circumstances due to the second wave of the pandemic.

 The company had posted a net profit of Rs 1,897 crore in the April-June quarter of the previous fiscal.

-Its net sales during the quarter under review stood at Rs 11,966 crore, up 13.21 per cent, as against Rs 10,570 crore in the corresponding period a year ago, Hindustan Unilever Ltd (HUL) said in a regulatory filing.
+Net sales during the quarter under review stood at Rs 11,966 crore, up 13.21 percent, as against Rs 10,570 crore in the corresponding period a year ago, Hindustan Unilever Ltd (HUL) said in a regulatory filing.

+''In a challenging context of COVID wave 2, HUL delivered a strong performance with domestic consumer growth of 12 percent, underlying volume growth of 9 percent and profit after tax growth of 10 percent,'' HUL said in a post earning statement.

+Performance was broad-based with all three divisions -- Home Care, Beauty & Personal Care, and Foods & Refreshment -- all growing competitively and in double-digits.

 Commenting on the result, HUL CMD Sanjiv Mehta said: ''In a challenging environment, we have delivered a strong performance across topline and bottom line.
-Our performance in the quarter has been resilient and is reflective of our capabilities, the agility in our operations and the intrinsic strength of our portfolio.''
-The second wave of COVID-19 brought upon us a severe humanitarian crisis.
+Our performance in the quarter has been resilient and is reflective of our capabilities, the agility in our operations, and the intrinsic strength of our portfolio.''
+During the quarter, HUL's revenue from the home-care segment was up 11.94 percent to Rs 3,797 crore, as against Rs 3,392 crore in the corresponding quarter a year ago.

+''Household care continued to perform well growing in high double-digits on a strong base.
+Liquids and Fabric Sensations continue to outperform, benefitting from robust market development initiatives,'' HUL said.

+HUL's revenue from Beauty & Personal Care was up 13.41 percent to Rs 4,585 crore, as against Rs 4,043 crore of the corresponding quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)